U.S. Entry Visa Sticker/Stamp Requirements

 A U.S. consular officer will interview the student to determine the student’s qualifications and eligibility for a U.S. entry visa sticker/stamp, ensuring that the student meets the necessary criteria according to U.S. law (*not required for citizens of Canada and Bermuda).

-ATTENTION: Issuance of a U.S. visa sticker/stamp is at the discretion of a U.S. consular officer, who is mandated to conduct comprehensive security checks.
-The ISO/MIT does not have the ability to guarantee approval or expedite this process due to U.S. national security measures.
+ATTENTION: The issuance of a U.S. visa sticker/stamp is at the discretion of a U.S. consular officer, who is mandated to conduct comprehensive security checks.
+Due to U.S. national security measures, the ISO/MIT does not have the ability to guarantee approval or expedite this process.

 • As part of the application process, digital fingerprint scans, ink-free, are typically taken during the interview, though practices may vary by the U.S. Embassy/Consulate location.